New Coronavirus Variant Detected in France

 However, very low vaccination rates, as in Cameroon, favor the occurrence of new mutations in the coronavirus.
 According to data from Johns Hopkins University, only 2.4% of Cameroonians are vaccinated.

-However, their data are yet another example of how unpredictable variants of the coronavirus can occur, especially in places with a low rate of vaccination.
+However your data is another example of how it can unpredictable variants of the coronavirus occur, especially in places with low vaccination rate.

 mutations

 However, the B.1.640.2 variant doesn’t seem to have become widespread so far, explains Neher.
-Thus, she would be one of many “who have not prevailed against omicron and delta, at least until now”.
+So she would be one of the many “who have not prevailed against omicron and delta, at least until now.”

 B.1.640.2 belongs to a family of variants that has been on the World Health Organization (WHO) radar since November.